1 dead after shooting at protest in Denver, police say - KESQ

 Denver police said in a tweet that further investigation determined the suspect taken into custody is a private security guard with no affiliation with Antifa.
 The shooting is being investigated as a homicide, police said.

-Munoz did not have information on whether the shooting was related to the protests or if the victim or suspect were a part of the protests.
+CNN affiliate KUSA, also known as 9NEWS, reported that the suspect detained by police is a private security guard hired by the station.

+“The private security guard was contracted through Pinkerton by 9NEWS.
+It has been the practice of 9NEWS for a number of months to hire private security to accompany staff at protests,” KUSA reported.
+“DPD originally took two people into custody, and later found the second individual, a 9NEWS producer who works in the investigative unit, was not involved in the incident.
+The producer is no longer in police custody and is not a suspect.”

-Officers on the scene rendered aid to the victim, who was transported to a hospital where they were later pronounced dead, Investigations Division Chief Joe Montoya said during a press conference Saturday.
+Officers on the scene rendered aid to the victim, who was transported to a hospital where they were later pronounced dead, Investigations Division Chief Joe Montoya said during a news conference Saturday.

-No further information about the incident, or if the parties involved in the shooting were affiliated with groups at the protest were given.
+Montoya said he could not comment on whether a Denver TV station was involved in the shooting when asked during the press conference.

 Police are interviewing witnessing and reviewing video of shooting, Montoya said.